alocke12992/Spiral-Cocktails/README.md

 - Would like to learn more about how NextJS handles caching -> I.e. Cache single drink view so we don't have to look up every time.

+- Got a bit "hacky" when trying to support "shots" and "parts".
+Could use a cleaner system/approach.
+Hard b/c there wasn't a standard API to follow to know what different variations we would get back from the API